GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

 The use case for this setup is to demo running a global, scaled app, where even if one cluster goes down, users will be routed to the next available cluster.
 These instructions also show how to use [Multi-cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-ingress) to route users to the closest GKE cluster, demonstrating a low-latency use case.

+This guide has two parts to it:
+1. Deploy Bank of Anthos on 2 GKE clusters with **Multi Cluster Ingress** for intelligent load balancing between the 2 clusters.
+2. Configure the **Multi Cluster Ingress** to use **TLS** with a self-signed certificate and enforce **HTTP to HTTPS** redirection for all inbound traffic.

 ![multi-region](architecture.png)

 Note that in this setup, there is no service communication between the two clusters/regions.
 Each cluster has a dedicated frontend and set of backends.
-Both regions, however, share the same Cloud SQL instance, which houses the two databases (Accounts and Ledger).
+Both regions, however, share the same Cloud SQL instance, which houses the two databases ***(Accounts and Ledger)***.

+---

-## Prerequisites
+### Prerequisites

-- Install the kubectx command line tool
+- The [**kubectx**](https://github.com/ahmetb/kubectx) command line tool
+  installed
 - An active [Anthos license](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-ingress#pricing_and_trials)

-## Steps
+---
+### Part 1

 1. **Create a [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)** if you don't already have one.